 For me the art is in both seeing the picture and then bringing out the best from it.
 When I say “seeing the picture” – that doesn’t mean the image in front of me, I mean the idea of the completed processed picture that forms in my mind.

-There are some purists that think you should be able to take an image and print it – the “Out of Camera” cognoscenti.
+There are some purists who think you should be able to take an image and print it – the “Out of Camera” cognoscenti.
 When you do it and the picture meets your needs, it is great – but even then you have to decide which software is going to convert the Raw image in your camera.
 My current camera has around 20 (guess) different shooting and ‘Film render’ modes.

 I have to admit I thought I was cheating by post processing – until I learned that the original Alfred Edward Beken (Beken of Cowes) and Ansel Adams were both masters of post-production.
 And I was even happier to discover that Adams re-visited the processing of some of his pictures over time.

+As to what I use to edit my pictures, currently I’m using Adobe Lightroom for the majority of my editing.
+I use Iridient X-Transformer to convert some of my raw files, and I dip into Photoshop for sticky edits that Lightroom cannot manage.
 There are some post processing techniques I just will not use (I guess I should never say never).
 The highly stylized and halo-ed HDR pictures for example.
 However, different tastes are what drives the diversity in the world.
 Each to their own.

 Is post processing art?
 I have no doubt.
 Absolutely it is an art-form.
 When I see some of the post processing that other photographers are doing – manipulating and combining images to produce different and even surreal pictures, I know I am just scratching at the surface.Copyright © 2017 Gary Allman, all rights reserved.